Melicoccus bijugatus: Distribution

 Melicoccus bijugatus is native to northern South America and naturalised in coastal and dry forest in Central America, the Caribbean and parts of the Old World tropics.
-It is believed to have been introduced into the Caribbean in pre-Columbian times and is also found in India.
+It is believed to have been introduced into the Caribbean in pre-Columbian times.
 This fruit, known as quenepa in Puerto Rico, grows particularly abundantly in the municipality of Ponce, and there is a yearly celebration in that municipality known as Festival Nacional de la Quenepa (National Genip Fruit Festival).
 The fruit ripens during the warm summer months.

 Description

 Trees can reach heights of up to 25 m and come with alternate, compound leaves.
 The leaves have four elliptic leaflets which are 5–12.5 cm long and 2.5–5 cm wide.
 They are typically dioecious plants, though autogamous trees occur from time to time.

 Flowers have four petals and eight stamens and produce ovoid, green drupes which are 2.5–4 cm long and 2 cm wide.
 Their pulp is orange, salmon or yellowish in color with a somewhat juicy and pasty texture.